Home » Posts tagged 'early Christianity'

 Assuming that Jesus Christ is not a fictitious person that was just created by the Christian bible, even his knees will bow to ‘Yahushua’ upon hearing his name.
 This proposition is based on Philippians 2:10-11, which psychologically caused political uproar of the Roman Empire, when it was in power, thus, the empire changed the name of the Son into Ἰησοῦς (Iēsous) in Greek.
 It was changed in order to alleviate the fear of kneeling down upon hearing his name.

 Notice also that the name of the Father in the old testament was changed when the Hebrew scripture was translated to Koine Greek, which finally resulted to English Lord as noted in Isaiah 42:8.
-Although, there were various translations from Hebrew to Greek, Septuagint translation prevailed and, based (more…)
+Although, there were various translations from Hebrew to Greek, Septuagint translation prevailed and, based on prevailing history, became the basis of Philo of Alexandria and his group during Emperor Constantine’s time in compiling the old testament in Greek. (more…)